Xairos/Co-op-Reports/index.md

 My understanding of the company became exponentially more broad as time went on, highlighting the value of an 8-month co-op term.
 After four months, I had fixed a couple bugs and written a couple new features.
 After 8, I had written an authorization server for a new login system.
 ![Knowledge over time][scope-graph]

+My understanding of the company became exponentially more broad as time went on, highlighting the value of an 8-month co-op term.
+After four months, I had fixed a couple bugs and written a couple new features.
+After 8, I had written an authorization server for a new login system.

+One of my goals was to become more exposed to the business side of software development.
+Through 1 on 1’s with my manager, I learned about how software development companies operate, and the various processes that drive them.
+I also had incredibly valuable experiences.
+I was happy to learn new technologies like Spring and PostgreSQL, but the value of learning these was matched by the Agile exposure from being a Scrum Master, or conveying OAuth 2 framework concepts in a presentation.
+Working at Jibestream was an incredible experience from several software development facets, and I’m extremely grateful to have had the opportunity to make an positive impact for the company.

 [js-logo]: js-logo-2.png "Jibestream Logo"
 [scope-graph]: knowledge.png "Knowledge over time"